 As well as being a miracle product, if you buy oil that has been picked, pressed and packed at source (often marked with the Fair Trade logo), it’s sustainable and eco-friendly too.
 As you can guess, ‘picked, pressed and packed at source’ means that all of the production happens in the same place.
 This is not only good for the environment and has a lower carbon footprint but it also means that the money will go directly to the communities that grew it in the first place.

-Why it works: If you remember anything from biology at high school you’ll probably remember that the fat we eat is normally a form of fat known as triglyceride (which is made up from 3 fatty acids) and categorized as short, medium or long-chain which describes the length of the fatty acids.
+Why it works: If you remember anything from biology at high school you’ll probably remember that the fat we eat is normally a form of fat known as triglyceride (which is made up of 3 fatty acids) and is categorized as short, medium, or long-chain which describes the length of the fatty acids.
 Medium-chain triglycerides (or MCT) are much easier to digest which therefore means that they’re absorbed into the bloodstream much faster and as a result are converted to energy far quicker.

 Great source of ‘cool’ energy

-Why it works: The body will breakdown fat in coconut oil more quickly than most other oils which means it’s used as fuel (energy) rather than glucose.
+Why it works: The body will break down fat in coconut oil more quickly than most other oils which mean it’s used as fuel (energy) rather than glucose.
 This also means that less lactic acid is produced which also helps the horse to recover faster too.
 Also because the fats are converted to energy so quickly there’s nothing left to make the horse hot which is one of the reasons why coconut oil is better than high grain feeds.

 Good for fussy eaters

 If your horse doesn’t like taking medicine or eats around any supplement then hiding them inside some coconut oil will help.
 Just wrap the tablet or powder up inside a little bit of coconut oil and your horse will eat it without batting an eyelid.
 You can even use this to make deworming easier, just put a little in an old worming syringe and give it to your horse as a treat occasionally.
 He’ll then associate the syringe with the oil rather than the wormer.